Live and Let Buy: Which Bonds For Your Objectives?

 KEY TAKEAWAYS

-- There are seven big categories of Bond funds that you may use for portfolio construction.
+• Fixed Income Fund Types Should Be Aligned With Your Goals – There are eight categories that you may use in portfolio construction.

-- For retired investors, Investment Grade Corporate Bond ETFs can help de-risk Equity portfolios while adding incremental yield.
+• Retired Investors – often use Investment Grade Corporate Bond ETFs or Mortgage Bond ETFs which de-risk Equity portfolios, while adding incremental yield.

-- Short-Term Investors can choose Money Market Funds, or short duration Government or Investment Grade Corporate Bonds.
+• Short-Term Investors – can choose Money Market Funds, Short Duration Government or Investment Grade Corporate Bonds.

 Here is the full analysis